Preparing for divorce seems like the ultimate betrayal.

 Discover Your Options.

+In today’s world, you can get a divorce using mediation, litigation, arbitration, Collaborative Divorce.
 The divorce process that you use to get divorced can directly affect the outcome you get in your divorce.
-It can also affect your relationships, your finances, and your kids.
+It can also affect your future relationships, your finances, and your kids.
 It can affect the amount of money and time you spend on your divorce.
 The problem is, most people don’t start to explore their divorce process options until after they see an attorney and file for divorce.
 By then, it can be too late.

 7. Put Your Team Together.